Inc-G/music_beat_tracking/README.md

 Essentially, after uniformizing a bit the dataset, each song is sampled with sampling rate 22016, then I take the mel spectrogram of it, converted to decibels, and appended to the result of the mel spectrogram its first order difference.

 (2) training.
-I train a neural network with 4 bidirectional gru layers and a dense layer at the end.
+I train a neural network with 3 bidirectional gru layers and a dense layer at the end.
 I have to take a weighted loss (in the module custom_losses) to compensate the imbalanced dataset.
 Similarly the metrics are customized for the task of beat tracking (you can see them in custom_metrics).
+I tried with 2 or 4 gru layers too, but the best performance seems to be with 3 layers.

-I trained it for around 150 epochs, and the top F-score was reached at about epoch 80.
+I trained it for around 175 epochs, at epoch 125 I changed the learning rate from .001 to .0001; and the top F-score was reached at about epoch 150.

 (3) from the output of the neural network to the beats.
 This is in the post_processing_and_clicks folder.
 To go from the outcome of the neural network to the predicted beats, I do the following: